somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 - **Thompson Beta Sampling**- We hypothesized that there is a possibility that Thompson Beta Sampling will not converge because it is primarily meant for integer rewards.
 - **Thompson Normal Sampling**- This may fit into our construct but we found several drawbacks with this algorithm -
 	- First, rewards are particularly not normally distributed, the closest distribution is Uniform distribution
-	- Second, it was never been tested with real data and we didn't do much simulation study as well for this, we're little
+	- Second, it was never been tested with real data and we didn't do much simulation study as well for this, we're little sceptical about it
+- **Upper Confidence Bound**- As this algorithm doesn't require any prior assumptions on the rewards distr